legends2k/blog/content/note/site_customizations.md

 [shortcode]: https://gohugo.io/extras/shortcodes/

 ## 2. Nice Font
 I really like the font used in *[The Book of Shaders][]* and saw that the font name is **Baskerville**.
-Remembered that for custom web fonts, _reveal.js_ used to do this using [Google Fonts][]; luckily it had _Libre Baskerville_, an open version of the face.
+I recalled that for custom web fonts, _reveal.js_ used to do this using [Google Fonts][]; luckily it had _Libre Baskerville_, an open version of the face.
 Thankfully the site also gives the code to use it and everything started looking great!
 Beautiful fonts everywhere! 😁

 [The Book of Shaders]: https://thebookofshaders.com/
 [Google Fonts]: http://fonts.google.com